 Professional personas are mightily tempting during the first decade or two of our career, when we’re sorting out who we are, what we’re good at, and how we want to make an impact with our career.

 And who hasn’t adopted a professional persona at some point?
 Yes, I’m looking at the doctor who wears scrubs to the bar, prefers to be called “doctor” socially, and includes M.D. on every piece of self-identifying collateral (including their Facebook profile…).

 There are three ways to avoid a persona crisis:

 If you lean into a professional persona too strongly and then decide you hate your career, your self-concept can spiral into a tailspin.
 Any career angst will be met with an existential identity crisis.

 The solution is to get flexible!
 It’s okay if you identify with the Yoga Instructor persona.
-But don’t become a vegan just because all the other yogis are.
-Don’t wear mala beads if you’d rather wear jewels.
+But don’t become a vegan just because the other yogis are.
+Don’t wear mala beads if you’d rather wear diamonds.